NatronGitHub/natron-python-scripting/Python_GUI/connectNodesList/README.md

-# connectNodes
+# connectNodesList

-Connects one or many nodes to another in the Node Graph.
+Connects node()s to one choosen in the list.

 ### HOW TO USE IT

 * Select many nodes.
-* Select a final node.
-* Tools -> Node Graph -> Connect nodes
+* Tools -> Node Graph -> Connect nodes list

 ### RESULT

-* Selected nodes get connected to the last one.
+* Selected nodes get connected to the one choosen in the list.

 ### SHORTCUT